Traceability for Clothing

 Find out more about how Rapanui products are made.
 Award-Winning Traceability - from seed to shop.

-We started our company in response to the growing number of problems associated with consumerism.
-As well as designing products that are less harmful to the environment and people in the supply chain.
+We started our company in response to the growing number of sustainability problems in fashion.
+We use design and technology to make products that are less harmful to the environment and people in the supply chain.
 Traceability, for us, is a way to empower consumers and unlock the massive power of change that people have when they buy stuff.

 It's not that people don't care, it's just that they don't know

-We decided that we'd try to develop ways to communicate information about the provenance of products in a way that is fast, easy and compatible with consumerism.
-So we created our traceability maps to allow customers to trace the source of the product from seed to shop at the point of purchase.
+We decided that we'd try to develop ways to communicate information about the provenance of products in a way that is fast, easy and compatible with shopping online.
+Our interactive traceability maps allow customers to trace the journey of the product from seed to shop at the point of purchase.